HomeCEU/docs-genesis/UseCase/GenerateCompanyProxyScoFiles.md

 The system will not know which companies need them and which don't so for now there will be a user initiated action which will ensure we have proxy sco files for all scorm courses within a given company.

+This action would check every course in the company catalog, and for those which have a sco file but not a proxy file it will create a proxy file for them.

 ## Actors
 1. cems admin